Faster Algorithms for Evacuation Problems in Networks with the Single Sink of Small Degree: An Algorithm for Finding the Quickest Flow

 \section{An Algorithm for Finding the Quickest Flow}

 In this section, we propose an algorithm to find the quickest flow.
-Schl\"{o}ter and Skutella~\cite{Skutella2017} first show that a submodular function minimization algorithm relying on Cunningham's framework \cite{Cunningham1985} directly gives the quickest flow, and the current fastest algorithms~\cite{Kamiyama2019,Schloter2018} explicitly use this.
-While our proposed algorithm does not execute any submodular function minimization explicitly, the algorithm is based on the properties of the quickest flow as the solution for the submodular function minimization, which is shown by \cite{Skutella2017}.
-In the following, we first give basic definitions for submodular functions, introduce the relationship between the quickest flow and the submodular function minimization, and then show our new algorithm for the quickest flow.
+Schl\"{o}ter and Skutella~\cite{Skutella2017} showed that a submodular function minimization algorithm relying on Cunningham's framework \cite{Cunningham1985} directly gives the quickest flow, and the current fastest algorithms~\cite{Kamiyama2019,Schloter2018} use this explicitly.
+While our proposed algorithm does not execute any submodular function minimization explicitly, it is based on the properties of the quickest flow as the solution for submodular function minimization, as shown by \cite{Skutella2017}.
+In the following, we give basic definitions for submodular functions, introduce the relationship between the quickest flow and submodular function minimization, and then show our new algorithm for the quickest flow.